johnjackoleary/cfi-commonplace-book/projects/blog/Topic Ideas.md

 - Latticework of Mental Models
 - Funny stories from approach plate waypoint names
   - From IFR Mag June 2022: The recently published RNAV (RNP) X 33L approach to Boston Logan was designed with the help of community stakeholders to limit noise.
 It has some waypoints that reflect that objective: PEOPL, CALMM, PCFUL, SRENE, SHUSH, KWIET, and MURMUR.
+  - TRUKN departure from SFO has GRTFL and DEDHD
 - what duration (and time of day?) to schedule lessons  for certain stages of training
 - ipad overheat in checkride
 - Aviation Movies: It's a Mad, Mad, Mad, Mad World;